tinyBigGAMES/Sophora/README.md

 ## ⚠️ Repository Status
 🚧 **Note:** This repository is currently in the **setup phase**, and full documentation is not yet available.
 However, the code is fully functional and generally stable.
 Additional **examples, guides, and API documentation** will be added soon.
 Stay tuned—this README, along with other resources, will be continuously updated! 🚀

+## 📺 Media
+🌊 Deep Dive Podcast
+Discover in-depth discussions and insights about Sophora and its innovative features. 🚀✨

 ## 🛠️ Support and Resources

 - 🐞 **Report issues** via the [Issue Tracker](https://github.com/tinyBigGAMES/Sophora/issues).